A close-up of a black projector with a blue light on the lens.

 Easy Installation and Minimal Disruption

-Pivotal impacts of ductless installation include:
+Pivotal benefits of ductless installation include:

 • Faster Setup: Most systems can be installed within a day or two, compared to weeks for ducted systems.